pyagnik12/Ableton-Plugin/README.md

 ## License

-This plugin is released under the MIT License.
-See the `LICENSE` file for details.
+This plugin is created with the free versioin of Juce, allowing it to be open source.

 ## Contact